Early Spring Flowers to Brighten Your Garden After Winter

 Daffodils (Narcissus)

-There is nothing quite like the early blooms of daffodils.
-Am I right?
-Daffodils, also known as Narcissus, are a great deer-resistant flower that is easy to grow and comes in a variety of colors and shapes.
+There’s nothing quite like the early blooms of daffodils—am I right?
+Daffodils, also known as Narcissus, are easy-to-grow, deer-resistant spring flowers that come in a wide range of colors and forms.

-Plant daffodils in fall with other spring-blooming bulbs and you’ll be rewarded with blooms early on in the growing season.
-From whites, to yellows, peaches, and pinks, they are so pretty aren’t they?
+Plant daffodil bulbs in fall alongside other spring-blooming bulbs, and you’ll be rewarded with cheerful blooms early in the growing season.
+From classic whites and yellows to softer shades of peach and pink, daffodils add bright, welcome color to the spring garden.

-When we moved here I had no idea there were thousands planted all over the property.
-It was glorious to see them all come up in the spring.
-So consider planting them en masse.
+When we moved here, I had no idea there were thousands of daffodils planted throughout the property.
+Seeing them all bloom in spring was absolutely glorious and really showed the impact these flowers can have when planted en masse.

 - Hardiness Zone: 3-9